 35 Vitamin D May Help with Asthma

-While research is needed there seems to be a link between asthma and low vitamin D levels.
-Some research noted vitamin D as effective as medications.
+While research is needed there seems to be a link between asthma and low D levels.
+Some research finds the vitamin as effective as medications.
 It’s a bit controversial so stay tuned.

 36 Clinically Deficient In Vitamin D When…

-When your blood levels are 20 ng/ml or less you are classified as “vitamin D deficient.”
-I’ve known people whose D levels were only 12 ng/ml.
+When your blood levels are 20 ng/ml or less you are classified as “deficient.”
+I’ve known people whose levels were only 12 ng/ml.

 37 Optimal Vitamin D Levels Not Known

 Most experts agree people should be somewhere between 30 ng/mg and 100 ng/ml.
 Some advocate 40ng/ml – 50 ng/ml.
 The optimal amount would likely differ between medical issues.
 It's probably best to talk about an optimal range.
 For more specific than this is something best discussed with your doctor.

 38 The Highest Risk Of Deficiencies Are…